Steve King: Support for far-right politics

 In June 2018, he retweeted a comment by Mark Collett, a British neo-Nazi and self-described admirer of Hitler, about Europe "waking up" to mass immigration.

 On August 24, 2018, King was interviewed by the Austrian website Unzensuriert (Uncensored), which is connected to the country's Freedom Party, part of the First Kurz government.
 He agreed with the interviewer that American financier George Soros is involved with the "Great Replacement", a far-right conspiracy theory that claims to have identified a plot to replace white Europeans with minorities and immigrants.

 King also endorsed right-wing Canadian political commentator Faith Goldy in the 2018 Toronto mayoral election.
 Goldy participated in a neo-Nazi podcast and has been described as far-right or alt-right.
-In response to the Goldy endorsement, and King's other racially contentious remarks, Minnesota-based agricultural cooperative Land O'Lakes ended its support for his reelection.
+In response to the Goldy endorsement, and King's other racially contentious remarks, Land O'Lakes, an agricultural cooperative based in Minnesota, ended its support for his reelection.

 In February 2021, after he left office, it was announced that he would be a speaker at Nick Fuentes' America First Political Action Conference.

 White genocide

-King subscribes to the white genocide conspiracy theory, and has stated this view while in Congress.
+King subscribes to the white genocide conspiracy theory, and stated this view while a congressman.
 Mother Jones and other media have reported more generally on his belief in and promotion of the conspiracy theory.
 In 2018, King spoke to an Austrian far-right publication about "the great replacement", which The New York Times described as "a conspiracy theory on the far right that claims shadowy elites are working behind the scenes to reduce white populations to minorities in their own countries."
 The theory gained notoriety after the alleged perpetrator of the 2019 Christchurch mosque shootings titled his manifesto after it.